 TLS server certificates.
 These certificates are issued by a trusted certificate authority and are designated for use in server authentication.

-ATSC 3.0 application signer certificates.
+ATSC 3.0 author and distributor application signer certificates.
 These certificates are issued by a trusted certificate authority and are designated for use in code signing.

+ATSC 3.0 broadcast signaling signer certificates.
+These certificates are issued by a trusted certificate authority and are designated for use in signing broadcast signaling messages.

 OCSP responder certificates.
 These certificates are issued by a trusted certificate authority and are designated for use in OCSP responder authentication.

-The client is expected to perform certificate chain validation as specified in RFC 5280 [12] using the certificate status information provided by the ATSC 3.0 server in stapled OCSP Response messages (see Sections 5.1.1.5 and 5.5.2) as a reliable source for revocation information.
+The client is expected to perform certificate chain validation as specified in RFC 5280 [10] using the certificate status information provided by the ATSC 3.0 server in stapled OCSP Response messages (see Sections 5.1.1.5 and 5.5.2) as a reliable source for revocation information.